JordiPolo/minos/README.md

 ### Performance suite
 To run the scenarios as a performace suite:
 ```
-minos performance -t 16 -r 50 -l 2m
+minos performance -t 64 -r 100 -l 2m
 ```
 - `-t 64` will launch the load of 64 users simultaneously.
 Each user uses an independent thread which uses memory, you may start consuming a lot with more than 1000 users.
 - `-r 100` will limit the request per second to this service to 100 per second.
 This is across all the users and all the paths.
-Total maximum the server will see.
+Total *maximum* the server will see.
 Note that if the amount of users is not enough, the server may see less than 100.
 Note that with short runs (< `1m`) the time to shutdown all threads may cause a lower total average of request per second.
 - `-l 2m` Test for 2 minutes.